Kajabi/domain_extraction/README.md

 # DomainExtraction

-DomainExtraction provides a simple interface for extracing domains and tlds from hostnames.
+DomainExtraction provides a simple interface for extracting domains and tlds from hostnames.

 ## Installation